 This soup will keep for up to a week in the refrigerator in a tightly sealed container.
 It can be frozen too, but try to use it within a couple of weeks after freezing.
 The recipe is easily doubled or even tripled to make a large batch for a crowd.

-I hope you enjoy this easy recipe for Red Kuri Squash Soup, and if you did, please leave a rating or comment below and share with your friends on Social Media!
+I hope you enjoy this recipe, and if you did, please leave a rating or comment below and share with your friends on Social Media!
 To get the latest updates on the blog as well as other Copper Table Community news, be sure to sign up for my newsletter using the form below.
 Happy Cooking!

 Easy Red Kuri Squash Soup